-Defying gravity is to courageously confront all logic, and oppositional forces.
+Defying gravity is to courageously confront all logic and oppositional forces.
 To boldly go into unknown worlds.
 It means to leap into thin air, spread your wings — and fly.
-You get grave news, and contrary to all instincts you take control over what you can:
+Contrary to all instincts you can take control – for instance:

 - You find a routine in the chaos;